1965Eric/IBM-DV0101EN-Visualizing-Data-with-Python/Module 1 - Introduction to Visualization Tools.md

 * Read CSV files into a Pandas DataFrame; process and manipulate the data in the DataFrame; and generate line plots using Matplotlib

 [Matplotlib Architecture](https://aosabook.org/en/matplotlib.html)

+## Introduction to Matplotlib and Line Plots

+[Introduction to Matplotlib and Line Plots]